JungleGim/PyDash_Builder/README.md

 * Improve custom notification window class
     - currently works but needs some tweaking to be better
     - make the window vertically resizable up to a certain size, at which point if more space is needed (because of long text) a vertical scroll bar should appear
+* Feature requests
+	- Add a new "analog gauge" dash element
+		+ not 100% sure how this would work yet, but some ideas:
+			* treat as a square (circle) and use a "size" param similar to the existing bullet indicator to scale the gauge
+			* "default" would be a solid background color with the foreground color for the markings
+			* standard shape would be just a circle, but can also provide a "sweep" parameter.
+Default needle "Sweep" would be like 300* with a 60* wedge centered at the bottom for the gauge display name
+			* Otional gauge background image - should figure out how to "fill" a round object with the image or maybe restrict it to an image format for the gauges? latter would be much easier to implement but onus is on the user then to make their own backgrounds
+			* Optional needle color (default use same as foreground color)
+			* Needle is maybe just a long/thin rectangle?
+			* much like the current "indicator_bar" class, the min/max values would set the bounds of the "sweep" and then the needle position would be relative to the defined min/max values.
+			* would also need "major" and "minor" divisions for the definition to provide gauge tic-marks
+			* would need a new function to handle the drawing of the text
+		+ since all of this is relatively complex (lots of elements) potentially the easiest way to handle this in the editor would be to use a sub-canvas for each analog gauge.
+			* That would keep everything inside of it relative as well and so any "move" commands with click/drag or position updates would just move the chanvas and handling all the individiual gauge element moves wouldn't be needed.
+			* Also may handle the "gauge shape" easier with a mask or something (via PIL library)?
+Would make the gauge face just a similar background color/object like pages are now.
+Then chosing a "shape" in the gauge drop-down would change how it's masked.
+Then users would just need to keep the image as a "square" and keep relative positioning for any like, gauge colors or self-imposed text/labels in mind.
+		+ When done, so much of the above is just "static" w.r.t. the actual dash.
+The dash editor will need to keep these dynamic for user changes in the editor but the dash doesn't (and shouldn't) need to make it programatically.
+			* A good solution for this in the "gauge definition" would then to make each of those user defined "digital gauges" just static images.
+The dash then could use the "place image" function similar to any other image to put them on screen
+			* This is already possible with the PIL library using the "ImageGrab" function and would make the downstream dash implemtentation SO much easier.
+			* The additional args in the "gauge" element then would be something like the data channel name, "min/max" values, and "sweep angle min/max" limits to draw the needle where it's supposed to be in the dash.
+Then all the "update" function for this in the dash would need to be is calculate the "needle" angle based on the current data channel value, min/max value, and min/max sweep limits.

 ## Repository Directory Map
 The following information describes the folders found in the root directory of this repository